-Orientation and mobility (O&M) is a set of concepts, skills, and techniques for safe, efficient travel by individuals with visual impairments1 in all environments and under all conditions (Jacobson, 2013).
-Orientation is the awareness of one's position in space and mobility is how one moves through that space (Wiener, Welsh, & Blasch, 2010).
+Orientation and mobility (O&M) is a set of concepts, skills, and techniques for safe, efficient travel (i.e., purposeful, directed movement) by individuals with visual impairments in all environments and under all conditions (Jacobson, 2013).
+Orientation is the awareness of one's position in space, and mobility is how one moves through that space (Wiener, Welsh, & Blasch, 2010).
 Individuals with visual impairments use O&M skills and techniques to travel safely and independently through the environment.
-O&M instruction focuses on the development of sensory perception and interpretation of visual, auditory, tactual, olfactory, kinesthetic, vestibular, and proprioceptive information.
-Independent travel often involves the use of orientation and mobility devices and tools (e.g., long canes and dog guides) and orientation technology (e.g., global positioning systems [GPS] and mobile apps).
+O&M instruction focuses on the development of sensory perception and interpretation of visual, auditory, tactile, olfactory, kinesthetic, vestibular, and proprioceptive information.
+Independent travel often involves the use of orientation and mobility devices and tools (e.g., long canes, dog guides, and adaptive mobility devices) and orientation technology (e.g., global positioning systems [GPS] and mobile apps).

 O&M specialists are professionals who have specialized knowledge and skills related to teaching individuals with visual impairments to travel in their natural environments.
-O&M specialists introduce travel skills in increasingly complex environments to prepare people to travel as independently as possible in their home, school, workplace, and community.
+O&M specialists introduce travel skills in increasingly complex environments to prepare people to travel as independently as possible in various familiar and unfamiliar settings, including home, school, day program, workplace, and community.
 O&M services involve ongoing comprehensive assessments which lead to an individualized curriculum and instruction based on the person's current and future needs, strengths, limitations, and preferences.
 The practice of O&M is dynamic in response to new technologies, ongoing research, and best practices.

-This scope of practice paper includes descriptions of (a) the population served by O&M specialists; (b) importance of O&M for individuals with visual impairments; (c) service delivery models for O&M instruction; (d) roles and responsibilities of O&M specialists; (e) domains of assessment and instruction in which specialists engage with individuals across the entire lifespan, birth through old age; (f) the different environments in which O&M services are provided; and (g) educational and certification requirements for O&M professionals.
+This scope of practice paper includes descriptions of (a) the population served by O&M specialists; (b) the importance of O&M for individuals with visual impairments; (c) service delivery models and settings for O&M instruction; (d) roles and responsibilities of O&M specialists; (e) domains of O&M assessment and instruction for individuals across the entire lifespan, birth through old age; and (f) education and certification requirements for O&M professionals.

-1 In this document, the phrase "individuals with visual impairments" (or "individuals") refers to students, clients, and consumers who are blind or have low vision who may be served by orientation and mobility specialists.
+&lt;sup>1 In this document, the phrase "individuals with visual impairments" (or "individuals") refers to students, clients, and consumers who are blind or have low vision who may be served by O&M specialists.